Hachimi-Hachimi/hachimi-hachimi.github.io/docs/translation-guide/translation-system.md

 This protection system currently doesn't work anymore.
 :::

+The `atlas` type only serves as metadata for the atlas textures (see below).
+The `uianimation` type usually does the same for other textures, but can sometimes contain text data used by the game.

 ## Texture replacements
 Texture replacements are categorized by the type of the root asset from which the texture was loaded.
 For most texture types, a `.png` file would be used for replacement.
 They are split into their respective directories: